mcinglis/c-style/readme.md

 Character b = { .name = "Brock", .strength = 5 };
 ```

 Still, simplicity can often be more important than maintainability.
-I'll still use struct literals for trivial structs, or well-defined structs which I'm sure will require no other required parameters.
+I'll still use struct literals for trivial structs, or well-defined structs which I'm sure will require no other required arguments.

-Also, `_new()` function calls become really hard to decipher when you have more than a few required parameters.
-I haven't worked out a way to have required, named parameters with compile-time correctness other than to have comments beside the calls.
-Lots of required parameters is often be a code-smell, anyway.
+Also, `_new()` function calls become really hard to decipher when you have more than a few required arguments.
+I haven't worked out a way to have required, named arguments with compile-time correctness other than to have comments beside the calls.
+Lots of required arguments is often be a code-smell, anyway.